If you own a business that deals in goods and services subject to excise tax, you must prepare a Form 720 quarterly to report the tax to the IRS.

 Whether you are a manufacturer, retailer, airline or any other business that deals in goods for which excise taxes are due, you have a responsibility to file a Quarterly Federal Excise Tax Return on Form 720 up to four times per year, depending on the circumstances.

-The IRS provides two tests to determine whether you must file a Form 720 at the conclusion of each calendar quarter.
-You must always file when you collect any excise tax during the current quarter or if you were responsible for collecting excises taxes during any quarter during the year and you have not filed a final excise tax return.
+The IRS provides two tests to determine whether you need to file a Form 720 at the conclusion of each calendar quarter.
+You are always required to file when you collect any excise tax during the current quarter or if you were responsible for collecting excises taxes during any quarter during the year and you have not filed a final excise tax return.
 Each quarter is three months long and begins on Jan.
 1 of each year.
 The Form 720 is due on the last day of the month following the end of the quarter.
-For example, you must file a Form 720 by April 30 for the quarter ending on March 31.
+For example, you need to file a Form 720 by April 30 for the quarter ending on March 31.

 Filling out Form 720